mjames187/-Module-8A-Final-Project/README.md

 # -Module-8A-Final-Project
 Program designed and written in C++ by Madeline James.\
 This program takes a specific set of input data, and uses it to output a readable set of block annotated letters.\
 To achieve the correct output, use the following data as the input.
-The data is formatted as: x-coordinate character y-coordinate\
+Each set of three inputs is formatted as: x-coordinate character y-coordinate\
 87	█	3
 23	░	2
 61	█	4